-The level selected for each CiP, milestone or procedure should represent an overall judgement of the trainee's progress during the training year.
-The trainee's clinical supervisor reports may record different levels for the same CiP for different attachments and the educational supervisor will also have to be mindful of the special interest areas and other experience that the trainee is yet to cover.
+The level selected for each CiP should represent an overall judgement of the trainee's progress during the training year.
+The trainee's clinical supervisor reports may record different levels for the same CiP for different attachments and the educational supervisor will also have to be mindful of the tumour sites and other experience that the trainee is yet to cover.
 The free text feedback in the clinical supervisor reports, review of WPBA and other evidence, and discussion with the trainee should all inform judgement of the overall level achieved.

-Trainees are not expected to reach level 4 for most CiPs until the later stages of training and are expected to show progress through the levels for each CiP during their training.
-The ARCP decision aids for \overline{CR} and \overline{IR} show the indicative minimum levels that the trainee is expected to meet by the end of each stage of training as a guide.
+Trainees are not expected to reach level 4 for any CiPs until the later stages of training and are expected to show progress through the levels for each CiP during their training.
+The ARCP decision aid shows the indicative minimum levels that the trainee is expected to meet by the end of each stage of training as a guide.

-Once levels have been entered for each of the CiPs, procedures and milestones the form moves onto a section providing general feedback on the trainee's progress, areas for development, targets for the next review period and a summary of discussions around career planning.
+Once levels have been entered for each of the CiPs, the form moves onto a section providing general feedback on the trainee's progress, areas for development, targets for the next review period and a summary of discussions around career planning.